trashbirdecology/luisdva.github.io/_posts/2019-08-19-plotting-recursive-partitioning-trees.md

 </figure>
 <br><br>

 We’ll use the same data and modeling approach, but we’ll plot the tree without having to fiddle with functions of class _grapcon___generator_ and instead use a _grammar of graphics_ approach.
-Rather than using the ‘party’ package to fit the model, we’ll use partykit (a reimplementation by the same team) and get the same result but in an object of class ‘party’ that feeds into ggparty.
+Rather than using the ‘party’ package to fit the model, we’ll use 'partykit' (a reimplementation by the same team) and get the same result but in an object of class ‘party’ that feeds into ggparty.

 Part of the makeover will show how flexible this approach is, and how those familiar with _ggplot2_ should have no trouble applying their experience to these types of plots.